Clearly, the

 A good

 evidence of climate change is the rising sea levels.
-During the last century, sea levels rose by about 7-8 inches and now, the rate continues to
+Sea levels have risen by about 8-9 inches (21-24 centimeters) since 1880 (Source).

 Melting of Glaciers and Polar Ice Caps